dhakal79/Portfolio-project-MS5/README.md

    forJS Hint validation
  ![JS Hint validation](media/image/pep8online.jpg)

+## 5.3 Responsive Tools
+I used [Am I Responsive](http://ami.responsivedesign.is) to make sure that all my pages are responsive to all devices.

-## 5.3 Mannual testing
+## 5.4 Mannual testing
+I have tested my site using multiple devices.
+Please find below my testing process for all pages via mobile and web:

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Water Channel(Home page) | checked if on click to "Water Channel", the browser redirects me to the Water Channel "home page".| PASS
-Water Channel(Home page) | checked if recent posted blog appear on the the front page of home page or not.| PASS Pagination | checked if there appears 6 blog posts in "Water Channel" home page or not.
+Home page | checked if on click to "Home", the browser redirects me to Dhakal Consultancy "home page".| PASS Water Channel(Home page) | checked if recent posted blog appear on the the front page of home page or not.| PASS Pagination | checked if there appears 6 blog posts in "Water Channel" home page or not.
 And after clicking to the button NEXT goes to the other pages where other additional blog posts appears and vice versa.| PASS
 Detail page | checked if by clicking "more...." on home page of each blog post redirect to the detail page or not.| PASS